-Of course, as was true with traditional advertising, it’s still possible to use this particular ctv advertising channel and not get the results striving for.
+Of course, as was true with traditional advertising, it’s still possible to use this particular CTV advertising channel and not get the results striving for.
 And that’s why it’s crucial to understand the programmatic space to optimize ROI.
-Therefore, to take full advantage of everything that connected TV devices has to offer, tune in to the critical points below.
+Therefore, to take full advantage of everything that connected TV devices have to offer, tune in to the critical points below.

 Addressable TV and Connected TV Devices

-Addressable TV takes the gains that allows advertisers to advance their connected TV ad spend one step further.
+Addressable TV takes the gains that allow advertisers to advance their connected TV ad spend one step further.